What is stratification in audit sampling?

 • Stratum 2 (moderate value): 314 items between EUR 30K and EUR 200K, totalling EUR 9.8M.
 Sampled using MUS.

 • Stratum 3 (low value): 3,788 items below EUR 30K, totalling EUR 4.5M.
-Sampled using MUS with a lower required assurance because Stratum 1 and 2 cover 80% of population value.
+Sampled using MUS with a lower required assurance because Strata 1 and 2 cover 80% of population value.

-Step 3 — Calculate stratum-level sample sizes: Performance materiality is EUR 2.9M.
+Step 3: calculate stratum-level sample sizes.
+PM is EUR 2.9M.
 Tolerable misstatement for the full test is EUR 2.9M, allocated across strata based on value:

-• Stratum 1: 18 items tested in full (no sampling risk for these items).
+• Stratum 1: 18 items tested in full (no sampling risk).

-Step 4 — Execute and evaluate per stratum: Each stratum is evaluated separately.
+Step 4: execute and evaluate per stratum.
 One error of EUR 14K found in Stratum 2, projected within that stratum.
 No errors in Stratum 3.
 Stratum 1 items confirmed without exception.
 Total projected misstatement across all strata: EUR 73K, below PM of EUR 2.9M.

 Key standard references

-• ISA 530.A6: Stratification guidance — dividing a population into sub-populations with similar characteristics to reduce variability and improve sample efficiency.
+• ISA 530 .A6 covers stratification guidance: dividing a population into sub-populations with similar characteristics to reduce variability and improve sample efficiency.

-• ISA 530.A10(e): Stratification as a factor the auditor must consider when determining sample size for tests of details.
+• ISA 530 .A10(e) lists stratification as a factor the auditor must consider when determining sample size for tests of details.

-• ISA 530.A11: The auditor may use statistical or non-statistical methods for sample design, including stratified approaches.
+• ISA 530 .A11 allows the auditor to use statistical or non-statistical methods for sample design, including stratified approaches.

 Related terms